camrossi/akb/docs/terraformVars.md

   * haproxy_image: Haproxy image on docker hub
   * keepalived_image: keepalived image on docker hub
   * keepalived_router_id: The router ID number used by keepaliveD must be unique between clusters in the same subnet/vlan.
 You should not install 2 cluster in the same subnet/blan in the first place.
 * kubeadm_token: To simplify the installation workflow is easier to pass a pre-generated kubeadm token.
 This is only used during install.
 * node_sub: The subnet for the nodes.
 This subnet is the same as the one used for the IP addresses that are allocated to the Floaring SVI and the Ancor Nodes
 * pod_subnet: The subnet for the PODs.
 Keep in mind every Calico Nodes gets a /26 by default.
-Do your math before! if you want to have for example 64 nodes you need a /20 subnet as minimum or you won't have enough /26 to allocate!!
+Do your math before! if you want to have for example 64 nodes you need a /20 subnetas minimum or you won't have enough /26 to allocate!!
 * cluster_svc_subnet: The Cluster-IP Service subnet
 * external_svc_subnet: The External Service subnet used for Services of type LoadBalancer
 * ntp_server: IP address or name of the DNS server, NTP is good... use NTP
 * time_zone: The time zone in the standard unix format.
 Use `timedatectl list-timezones` to get a list of valid Time Zones
 * docker_mirror: (Optional, set to "" to disable) in the format of IP:PORT configure CRIO to pull images from a dockerhub mirror.
-Very useful now that docker limits the pull you can do.
+Very useful now that docker limits the pull youcan do.
 This DOES not install a mirror for you.
 You need to install one on your own.
 If you get stuck [This](docker_mirror.dm) is how I did it.
 * ingress_ip: The cluster comes with a few add-ons, one is an Nginx Ingress controller.
 This parameter set its IP address.
 This must be a free address from the external_svc_subnet

 ```terraform
 k8s_cluster = {